Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 - An included quote should provide comprehensive, self-sufficient knowledge of the thought it is in.
 Example - Don't add a meaningless quote/thought which is waste of time.
 On the other hand, a genuine copied quotes will work.
 - Adding new quote to promote them is strictly prohibited.
 Doing so, your Pull Request will be labelled as `self-promotion` and any more contribution from you will not be considered.

-## Quotes:
+### Quotes:

 - **An important attribute of success is to be yourself.
 Never hide what makes you, YOU** by Indra Nooyi, CEO of PEPSICO

-## Adding a new quote

 - **Vision without action is merely a dream.
 Action without vision is merely passing time.
-But vision and action together can change the world.** by Sudha Murty, author and philanthropist
+But vision and action together can change the world.** by Sudha Murty, author and philanthropist.

-## Adding a new quote

 - **There will be many obstacles in the pursuit of your dreams.
-I had long hours of training, balancing studies and badminton.** by PV Sindhu, Indian professional badminton player
+I had long hours of training, balancing studies and badminton.** by PV Sindhu, Indian professional badminton player.